artainmo/web-development/backend/NestJS/README.md

 ### server side
 To create websockets in NestJS a gateway (a gateway is an abstraction of websocket for nestjs) has to be created, this can be generated with: `nest g gateway nameOfGateway`.<br>
 A file will be generated called nameOfGateway.gateway.ts, it will contain a class (that can be treated as a provider and thus be set in module provider array) with the @WebSocketGateway decorator to indicate the class is a gateway.<br>
-The @WebSocketGateway decorator can take as argument a port, if you want to set it on a different port than the default port 3000, and a namespace indicated like this: `{ namespace: 'chat' }` to separate gateways, so that messages can be send to one gateway in particular.
+The @WebSocketGateway decorator can take as argument a port, if you want to set it on a different port than the default port 3000 (usually port 80 is used), and a namespace indicated like this: `{ namespace: 'chat' }` to separate gateways, so that messages can be send to one gateway in particular.

 A gateway class will contain as methods event handlers to act in a particular way on particular events, such as server init, client connection/disconnection, message received...<br>
 For a method to handle an event it has to take the @SubsribeMessage(eventName) decorator, this is an example of a method to handle message received events: